 Claire has over 25 years of project management experience from private, statutory and charitable sectors.
 Her special interest and expertise is in adolescent mental health.
 As a senior manager in a large NHS mental health trust, Claire manages individually funded projects with conflicting thresholds, performance indicators and budgetary pressures.
 She is skilled at identifying and interrogating structural and systemic service delivery issues and driving a change management agenda to address them.
 In her view multi-agency collaboration is essential.

 Claire has many years of direct experience supporting vulnerable children and adults using various tried and tested models; she has been a ‘service user champion’ within several organisations.
 Following from this she is skilled at facilitating co-production of services with service users – assisting leaders, policy makers and commissioners to translate the voice of the service user into service delivery effectively.
 Most recently her focus has been promoting engagement and collaboration of those people who do not usually engage with public services.

-Paul Patterson PhD
+Dr Paul Patterson

 Paul’s background is in applied psychological research with a major focus on earlier targeted clinical and educational interventions to prevent or reduce severe mental health difficulties – particularly for vulnerable young people.
-His research interests include the role of childhood adversity, loss and general risk and resilience factors related to mental health as well as how to build emotional resilience and the role of digital resources.
+He currently holds a post in a well-known English university; and has an advisory role with a large NHS mental health trust.

 Trisha has specialist expertise in children and young people experiencing domestic abuse, emotional abuse and neglect.
 Her particular research interest is in sexual violence’s against women and girls.